 How to Use the Slope-Angle Shading Overlay

-1. First locate the map within the Premium Overlays category of the map manager.
+1. First, locate the map within the Feature/Weather Overlays category of the map list.

 2. Add the Slope-Angle Shading overlay to your map sources menu.